aai-institute/beyond-jupyter/oop-essentials/ide-features/README.md

 The structure/outline view can provide a quick overview of a module's content, and it can also be used to navigate within the file by clicking on its elements.

 ![Structure View](res/structure_view_navigation_intellij.gif)

+Opening the structure view can be especially helpful for larger modules that contain a multitude of (top-level) definitions.

 | IDE       | Shortcut      |
 | --------- |---------------|